smarticoai/public-api/docs/interfaces/TMiniGameTemplate.md

 # Interface: TMiniGameTemplate

-TMiniGameTemplate interface describes the information of mini-games available for the user
+TMiniGameTemplate describes the information of mini-games available for the user

 ## Properties